steve4744/LaunchPlate/README.md

     /lp setsound - set a sound effect on launch
     /lp settrail - set a particle effect on launch
-    /lp setforce - set force of bounce which determines the height achievable (default is 0.8) /lp reload - reloads the config.yml file
+    /lp setforce - set force of bounce which determines the height achievable (default is 0.8) /lp setvertical - if set to true (default), player will launch vertically /lp reload - reloads the config.yml file

 All of the above require the "launchplate.admin" permission

-    /lp help - displays this list of commands
+    /lp help - display this list of commands
+    /lp list - display the current settings
     /lp - information about the plugin

 <br>
 <br>
-Updated 19 May 2019 by steve4744
+Updated 09 January 2020 by steve4744